exercism/v3/languages/fsharp/exercises/concept/strings/.docs/instructions.md

 ### 1. Get message from a log line

-Implement a function to return a log line's message:
+Implement the `message` function to return a log line's message:

 ```fsharp
 message "[ERROR]: Invalid operation"